 1. Who is considered to be undocumented?

-- Undocumented students include those students born outside of the United States; many of whom have lived in this country for a significant portion of their lives, and who reside here without the legal permission of the federal government.
+- Undocumented students include those students born outside of the United States; many of who have lived in this country for a significant portion of their lives, and who reside here without the legal permission of the federal government.
 Some undocumented students and their families entered the country on tourist or work visas and chose to overstay in the U.S. after their visas expired.
 Others entered without any form of legal immigration status (Olivarez, 2005).

 2. Who can assist me in applying for college?

-- Your high school counselors and college advisers are equipped with valuable information and resources to help you apply for college and private scholarships.
+- Your high school counselors and college advisors are equipped with valuable information and resources to help you apply for college and private scholarships.
 However, due to your undocumented status, notifying people about your status can be a scary and risky thing to do.
 If you feel more comfortable with your teachers, college recruiters, community members, etc. you can ask them for assistance in applying for college.
 Not everyone is familiar with the process by which undocumented students must navigate the educational system, so finding key people who know about HB 144 is important.
 You can also send us your questions to firstname.lastname@example.org.

 3. Can I apply for scholarships if I’m undocumented?